-The great thing about the Bali Zoo is that it has a lot of animals native to Bali, Java, and the rest of Southeast Asia, so it’s relevant to anyone traveling in this part of the world.
+The great thing about the Bali Zoo is that it has a lot of animals native to Bali, Java, and the rest of Indonesia and Southeast Asia, so it’s relevant to anyone traveling in this part of the world.

 Where To Stay

 I’ve been to the Bali zoo a few times now, and still haven’t seen everything.